The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Introduction

-In addition, M\"obius invertibility is useful to contextualize known theorems regarding the RI or GRI within the framework of classical M\"obius inversion theory, which also sometimes enables us to simplify existing proofs or strengthen statements of the theorems.
-M\"obius invertibility is closely linked to several invariants of multiparameter persistence \cite{blanchette2021homological,botnan2021signed, gulen2022galois,lesnick2015interactive}, as will become evident.

-Considering that M\"obius invertibility is connected to the structural simplicity of a persistence module, akin to Miller’s notion of tameness \cite{miller2020homological}, we conduct a thorough comparison between M\"obius invertibility and tameness.
-As a result, we discover an example of a tame persistence module over $\Z^2$ that does not allow for Möbius inversion of the GRI.
+In addition, M\"obius invertibility is useful to contextualize known theorems regarding the RI or GRI within the framework of classical M\"obius inversion theory, which also sometimes enables us to simplify existing proofs or strengthen statements of existing theorems.
+Furthermore, M\"obius invertibility is closely linked to several invariants of multi-parameter persistence \cite{blanchette2021homological,botnan2021signed, gulen2022galois,lesnick2015interactive}, as we elucidate in this work. \ok{We also observe that M\"obius invertibility of the GRI of a $\catP$-module $M$ is connected to the structural simplicity of $M$ in a sense akin to Miller’s notion of tameness \cite{miller2020homological}.
+In relation to this, we conduct a thorough comparison between tameness and M\"obius invertibility.}

+To tackle \hyperlink{q:3}{\textbf{Question 3}}, we study the \emph{completeness} properties of the GRI.
+Namely, fixing any collection of intervals $\Ical$ in the indexing poset $ \catP$, we characterize the collection of $\catP$-modules on which the GRI restricted to $\Ical$ is a complete invariant.
+Further, if the GRI restricted to $\Ical$ is not a complete invariant on an arbitrary fixed collection of modules, we suitably quantify this lack of completeness.

+We tackle \hyperlink{q:4}{\textbf{Question 4}} by considering the concept of \emph{motivic invariants}, which is based on the idea of `probing' the indexing poset via a simpler poset called a \emph{motif}.
+We demonstrate that many invariants from the literature can be derived from the GRI, and showcase how they fit into the framework of motivic invariants: see Table \ref{table:comparison}, Examples \ref{ex:gri is motivic}, \ref{ex:table 1 motivic}, and Remark \ref{rem:zib as motivic}.
+One specific motivic invariant we focus on is the Zigzag-path-Indexed Barcode (ZIB, Definition \ref{def:zigzag-path-indexed barcode general poset}), which consists of the restrictions of a given persistence module along all zigzag paths in its indexing poset.